This is a ranking of colleges and universities based solely on the popularity of their Horticulture program. Read the

 Pennsylvania State University - World Campus is among your best bets if you're planning on studying Horticulture.
 Situated in the countryside University Park, Pennsylvania, it is the ideally suited school for students who really want to totally focus on their learning without worrying about temptations of a large city.

 Farmingdale State College is among your best bets if you want to study Horticulture.
 It is set in the suburban region of Farmingdale, New York.

-Parents, you'll be glad to learn Farmingdale State College features a relatively low crime rate.
 This school does not require first-year students to live on-campus.
+Student achievements after graduation is essential at Farmingdale State College, with graduates usually leaving the college with total debt much lower than the U.S. average.
 Look at a few school videos for more information on what student life is like.

 It's difficult to beat SUNY Cobleskill if you want to study Horticulture.
 Students who enjoy a more slow-paced life will appreciate SUNY Cobleskill's location in the small town of Cobleskill, New York.